uhlig-it/shop-alarm/README.markdown

 # TODO

+* More state should be persisted in InfluxDB, e.g. the lock state and when motion detected some, well, motion
 * The Blink1 approach is wrong.
 We should be talking to it only via MQTT, and send it the rgb/on/off messages etc:

   ```ruby